Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

 \subsection{Analysis and ablation studies}

-\subsubsection{Low-level motion control}
+\subsubsection{Low-level motion control.}

-In our first set of experiments, we evaluate \methodname on low-level motion control.
-To do so, we train \methodname on \simple with a prompt $c_\emptyset=$``\textit{An object moving on a surface}", hence discarding the rich description $c$ extracted by Tarsier.
+In our first set of experiments, we evaluate KineMask on low-level motion control.
+To do so, we train KineMask on \emph{Simple Motion} with a prompt $c_\emptyset=$``\textit{An object moving on a surface}", hence discarding the rich description $c$ extracted by Tarsier.
 At inference, we assume $c_\text{infer}=c_\emptyset$.
-Doing so, we isolate the effects of low-level conditioning from those of high-level textual control, allowing for a fair assessment of \methodname as a motion conditioning method.\looseness=-1
+Doing so, we isolate the effects of low-level conditioning from high-level textual control, allowing for a fair assessment of KineMask as a motion conditioning method.\looseness=-1

-\paragraph{Fine-grained control.} In Figure~\ref{fig:qual-simple-motion}, we present our results on different degrees of freedom of \methodname.
-Despite being trained on basic synthetic data, \methodname generalizes motion control to complex real-world scenes, coherently with the findings in~\cite{gillman2025force}.
-In particular, we show that \methodname achieves disentangled control over different directions, speed, and objects.
+\paragraph{Fine-grained control.} In Figure~\ref{fig:qual-simple-motion}, we present results on different degrees of freedom of KineMask.
+Despite being trained on basic synthetic data, KineMask generalizes motion control to complex real-world scenes, coherently with the findings in~\cite{gillman2025force}.
+In particular, we show that KineMask achieves disentangled control over different directions, speed, and objects.
 This allows for a fine-grained evaluation of motion dynamics, precious for world modeling.